tolgee/tolgee-mobile-kotlin-sdk/.junie/guidelines.md

 - The project follows Kotlin coding conventions
 - Use 4 spaces for indentation
-- Maximum line length is 120 characters
+- The maximum line length is 120 characters (not fully enforced at the moment)
 - Use trailing commas in parameter lists and collection literals that span multiple lines

 ### Multiplatform Considerations